daithimarkham/Pands-Problem-Set/README.md

 # - Problem number 8

 Write a program that outputs today’s date and time in the format, Monday, January 10th 2019 at 1:15pm.

+First I wrote a function built into Python to import today's date and time.
+This was done by: import datetime.

+Next I entered a statement which outputs today's date and time: now = datetime.datetime.now()

+I then done some research online which enabled me to put in the required code to output the input from the user, in the date and time format required to do this problem.
+This is as follows: print (now.strftime("%A %dth %B %Y %H:%Mpm"))

+Ref: wEresource, viewed on 2019-03-25, # https://www.w3resource.com/python-exercises/date-time-exercise/python-date-time-exercise-1.php
+Ref: Python Tutorial, viewed on 2019-03-25, https://docs.python.org/3/library/datetime.html?highlight=how%20import%20date